browse

 Zone/Room Demanding Cooling Zone/Room Demanding Heating

-On the heating side, the Damper remains at a minimum, till a maximum Discharge Air Temperature (DAT) is reached.
+The Damper remains at a minimum from 0% - 50% of the Heating Loop Output, till a maximum Discharge Air Temperature (DAT) is reached.
 This is defined by the tuner parameter VAV-reheatZoneMaxDischargeTemp, which is by default 90F.

-This also means for half of the Heating CFM Loop Output signal the Damper position remains at the minimum specified, and then the position is proportionally scaled for the rest of the Loop output if the required conditioning is not achieved.
+For 50% and above of the Heating Loop Output (when the DAT is more than the zone temperature+ reheatZoneToDATMinDifferential), the damper position is proportionally scaled for the rest of the Loop output if the required conditioning is not achieved.

 Previous